Ultimate Guide to Selling a Property in New South Wales

 Contracts of sale in New South Wales

 One of the first things you have to do when selling real estate in NSW is draw up a contract of sale - your home cannot be marketed until this document is established.
+Listing your property on the market without a proper contract is an offence under NSW law and may result in a fine.
+In NSW, the law requires sellers to include certain information in the contract for sale, which includes:

 - Terms and conditions of your sale